Care and Protection of Children and Young People

 - a high priority is given to supporting and assisting the family to carry out that primary responsibility in preference to commencing legal proceedings and;

-- if a family is not able to meet its responsibilities to the child and the child is at risk, then the Secretary (of the Department of Health and Human Services) may accept those responsibilities.
+- if a family is not able to meet its responsibilities to the child and the child is at risk, then the Secretary (currently the Department of Communities but soon to be the Secretary of the Department of Education) may accept those responsibilities.

 The Act states that ‘the best interests of the child must be the paramount consideration’ (s8(2)(a)) and emphasises that children should, where possible, remain within their own family, culture and community setting (s8(2)(b)).